Effects of Hurricane Sandy in New Jersey: Transportation

 Starting November 1, New Jersey Transit restored bus service on 68 bus routes in northern and central New Jersey and 18 bus routes in southern New Jersey, providing service over the entire routes with no detours or truncations.
 Partial service was scheduled to be restored on 58 bus routes in northern and central New Jersey and 17 routes in southern New Jersey, to operate with detours or truncations due to the impact from Hurricane Sandy.

 On November 1, it was announced the state would receive $10 million in emergency transportation funding to help repair roads and bridges.

 On November 2, NJ Transit began to run very limited service to Penn Station.
 Trains on the Northeast Corridor Line, North Jersey Coast Line, and Raritan Valley Line all ran some trains to Manhattan.

 By November 4, NJ Transit was running limited service on the Main Line and the Metro-North Port Jervis Line, making all local stops and terminating at Secaucus Junction.
 The Port Jervis trains ran on the Main Line only; the Bergen County Line remained closed until further notice.
 The Raritan Valley Line operated only between Raritan and Newark.
 Although the modified Northeast Corridor service continued operating, the Princeton Branch shuttle remained out of service.
 Further south, the Atlantic City Line resumed operating normal service.
 The North Jersey Coast Line also resumed operating on November 4 only as far as Woodbridge (and skipping Avenel); however, after one day, this service was discontinued due to severe overcrowding, and NJCL passengers were directed instead to Metropark station.

-The Southeastern Pennsylvania Transportation Authority (SEPTA) loaned 31 buses to NJ Transit to support shuttle service for New Jersey commuters going to New York City.
+SEPTA loaned 31 buses to NJ Transit to support shuttle service for New Jersey commuters going to New York City.
 DART First State loaned 20 buses from its Resort Transit service that had already ended for the season to NJ Transit to assist in transporting passengers.

 As on November 6, part of PATH rail service to and from Midtown Manhattan resumed.

 PATH train service between Manhattan and the Newark Penn and Harrison stations resumed in full on November 12.

 Daytime PATH train service was scheduled to be restored to the World Trade Center station starting Monday, November 25 at 5 a.m.
 EST.

 On January 28, 2013, PATH trains resumed overnight between Newark and the World Trade Center.

 On January 30, 2013, full PATH train service between Hoboken and the World Trade Center resumed.

 On February 1, 2013, Route 35 through Mantoloking was fully reopened after being closed since October 29, 2012 from damage from Hurricane Sandy.